kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 This version is only compatible with Flarum beta 13.
 The Flarum beta 14 update will be released within a week.

-Some of the new features were sponsored by a client.
+The new features were sponsored by [Konica Minolta](https://www.aire.link/).
+Thanks!

 ### Version 1.0.2 - May 6, 2020